Back to Samsung SmartThings Guides

 Quick Solutions

-Recreate broken automations in new Routines format
+Recreate broken automations as new Routines

-Move automations to local execution where possible
+Move automations to local (Edge) execution where possible

-Simplify complex automation logic
+Simplify overly complex automation logic

-Restart SmartThings hub
+Restart the SmartThings hub

-Check SmartThings server status
+Check the SmartThings platform status page for incidents

 Still having issues?
 This is usually the deeper cause below.